 Identifying anti-spam regulations can be tricky.
 Especially when some countries, such as Canada and South Africa, have multiple policies relating to marketing and data protection.
 And some European countries have their own set of laws in addition to the GDPR.

-So it’s always recommended that you do your own research to find out the relevant regulations for your specific audience.
+So it’s always recommended that you do your own research to find out the relevant marketing regulations for your country and specific audience.

 To help you out, here’s a map of countries that have anti-spam regulations.

 Regulations can vary significantly by country and are sometimes covered by general legislation on all telecommunications, including SMS.
 Also, regulations are not always strongly enforced, even when they are present.